On a class of highly symmetric Markov-Dyck shifts: Introduction

 Denote the one-vertex directed graph with $N>1$ loops by $G(N)$.
 The graph inverse semigroup of $G(N)$ is the Dyck inverse monoid (the "polycyclique" \cite{NP}), and the subshifts $M\negthinspace {\scriptstyle D}(\widehat{G}(N))$ are the Dyck shifts, that were introduced in \cite {Kr1}.
 As shown in \cite [Section 4]{Kr1} the topological entropy of $M\negthinspace {\scriptstyle D}({G})$ is given by

+It was shown in \cite [Section 4]{Kr1}, that the Dyck shifts have two measures of maximal entropy.
 The zeta function of the Dyck shift was obtained in \cite[Example 3, p.
 79] {Ke}.
 Also necessary and sufficient conditions for the existence of an embedding of an irreducible subshift of finite type into a Dyck shift are known \cite {HI}.
 K-groups of the Dyck shifts were computed in \cite{Ma1} and \cite {KM1}.
 For the tail invariant measures of the Dyck shifts see \cite{Me}.

 Another example of a Markov-Dyck shift is the Fibonacci-Dyck shift, that arises from the Fibonacci graph $F$, that has two vertices $V_1$ and $V_2$, and three edges $e_{1,2} ,e_{2,1}$ and $e_{1,1}$, and source and target mappings, that are given by